-At Heald Place Primary School, we recognise that since March 2020, there has been much disruption to children's education, therefore, we are committed to ensuring that all our pupils continue to receive a quality education.
+At Heald Place Primary School, we are committed to ensuring that all our pupils continue to receive a quality education.

-In the uncertain times that we are currently living in, it is important that as a school, we are fully prepared for the possibility that we may have to have a full or partial closure of school depending on the local Covid-19 situation.
-There will also be instances where individual children will be self isolating due to coming into contact with a positive case of Covid19.
+It is important that as a school, we are fully prepared for the possibility that we may have to have a full or partial closure of school.

 Our aim is to provide remote learning so that pupils can continue to make progress, however we appreciate that each family is unique and because of this, will approach remote learning in a way which is flexible enough to suits their needs.
-In line with our school mission statement, we want to empower all pupils to become, "independent learners".
+In line with our school mission statement, we want to empower all pupils to become, "Independent learners."
 We will offer support for parents and carers to ensure that they feel able to facilitate home learning.

 We are a Rights Respecting School.
-All children have the right to a high-quality education (article 28).
+All children have the right to a high-quality education (Article 28).